Graphs and obstruction theory for algebraic curves: Preliminary

 such that $\mathfrak C/\Bbb C$ is a flat family of pre-stable curves whose fiber over $0$ is isomorphic to $C_0$, and the restriction of $\Phi$ to $C_0$ is a stable map equivalent to $\varphi_0$.
 We also call such a pre-log curve \emph{smoothable}. \end{defn} \begin{rem} The smoothability of a tropical curve does not depend on the choice of a toric variety $X$ associated to it or a degeneration of $X$ defined respecting the tropical curve. \end{rem} See \cite[Section 5]{NS}, for more information about lines and maximally degenerate pre-log curves.
 Given an immersive 3-valent tropical curve $(\Gamma, h)$ which is non-superabundant, we can construct maximally degenerate pre-log curves of type $(\Gamma, h)$ (\cite[Proposition 5.7]{NS}), and vice versa (\cite[Construction 4.4]{NS}).
-The arguments there together with some additional arguments extend this result to not necessarily immersive non-superabundant 3-valent tropical curves and pre-log curves of type $(\Gamma, h)$.
-In fact, if $(\Gamma, h)$ satisfies Assumption A, there is a pre-log curve of type $(\Gamma, h)$ (see Corollary \ref{cor:genexist}).
+More generally, if $(\Gamma, h)$ is regular in the sense of Definition \ref{def:nonsuperabundant2}, then we will show that there is a pre-log curve of type $(\Gamma, h)$ (see Proposition \ref{prop:exist}).
+Also, it is not difficult to see that immersive non-superabundant tropical curves are regular.
 However, when the tropical curve is superabundant, a degenerate curve of the given type might not exist, see Examples \ref{ex:1} and \ref{ex:1.5}.

-The smoothing of these degenerate curves of type $(\Gamma, h)$ are studied in the following sections through log-smooth deformation theory \cite{KF, KK}.
+The smoothing of these degenerate curves of type $(\Gamma, h)$ is studied in the following sections through log-smooth deformation theory \cite{KF, KK}.
 For informations about log structures relevant to our situation, see \cite[Section 7]{NS}.
 We do not repeat it here, because nothing new about log structures is required here, other than those given in \cite{NS}.